U.S. Army MAAG & MACV Advisors In Vietnam:

 It is probable we had people spying, and working for our Government in the area, keeping tabs on the goings-on therein Indo-China / South-East Asia, since before the 1940s, with concern on the Japanese expanse through China and Burma theater, the “Burma-Road of WWII fame, started in China-and went to Haiphong Harbor in Frech Indo China at the time, and then across from there, so before the OSS even, and then downsized becoming the “Strategic Services Unit”, to the CIA was derived in 1947, the Eisenhower administration figured, that Laos might be the first “potential domino” to fall, in what was not the Cold War, and thus cause Cambodia, Thailand, Burma and Vietnam (French Indo China) to fall to communism, officially the CIA activities in Laos started in the 1950s.

 President Kennedy had called for the CIA to use its tribal forces in Laos and "make every possible effort to launch guerrilla operations into North Vietnam with its Asian recruits."
-General Vang Pao, picked out, recruited, and trained Hmong soldiers to work with the CIA operative, and fight against the North Vietnamese.
+General Vang Pao picked out, recruited, and trained Hmong soldiers to work with the CIA operative and fight against the North Vietnamese.

-“MAAG Laos” (Military Assistance Advisory Group, Laos) came into existence in 1961, their job was to replace the “Programs Evaluation Office” that was supporting the Royal Lao Army in its fight against the Communist Pathet Lao.
+“MAAG Laos” (Military Assistance Advisory Group, Laos) came into existence in 1961; their job was to replace the “Programs Evaluation Office” that was supporting the Royal Lao Army in its fight against the Communist Pathet Lao.

-As of July 23, 1962, the involved countries “agreed” in Geneva, to guarantee the neutrality and the independence of Laos.
+As of July 23, 1962, the involved countries “agreed” in Geneva to guarantee the neutrality and the independence of Laos.
 So then the US shut down MAAG, really was more replacing it with a new title, their new cover was as the "Requirements Office", but really much the same mission.
 The US.
-Army’s Advisers then became known as (ARMA), the Air Force Attachés (AIRA) to the U.S. Embassy, in Vientiane called "Project White Star", they were Mobile Training Teams that later became "Project 404".
+Army’s Advisers then became known as (ARMA), the Air Force Attachés (AIRA) to the U.S. Embassy, in Vientiane, called "Project White Star", they were Mobile Training Teams that later became "Project 404".

-U.S. Army 1st Lt., (Advisor, and team leader) 1st ARVN.
+1st Lieutenant (MACV Advisor, and team leader) 1st ARVN.
 Inf.
 Div., 1968-69:

-Sergeant First Class, U.S. Advisor to the ARVN 52nd Ranger Battalion:
+Sergeant First Class, U.S. Advisor to the ARVN 52nd Ranger Battalion, est 1966-67:

-Staff Sergeant, Early ARVN-Ranger Advisor:
+Staff Sergeant, ARVN-Ranger Advisor, early 1960s:

-Master Sergeant, Advisor Team 51, 42nd-ARVN Rangers:
+Master Sergeant, Advisor Team 51, 42nd-ARVN Rangers, Mid 1960s:

 Captain, ARVN Ranger Advisor:

-“Ranger” Captain, Advisor to 11th ARVN-Ranger Battalion:
+“Ranger” Captain, Advisor to 11th ARVN-Ranger Battalion 1969/70:

-Staff Sergeant, MACV-Airborne Adviser to ARVN:
+Staff Sergeant, MACV-Airborne Adviser to ARVN 1967:

 1st Lieutenant, Team 162, ARVN.
 ABN.
 School: